B+ TREE: Search, Insert and Delete Operations

 • In the above example, we have to delete 31 from the Tree.

-• We need to locate the instances of 31 in Index and Leaf.
+• We need to locate the instances of 31 in the Index and Leaf.

-• We can see that 31 is available in both Index and Leaf node level.
+• We can see that 31 is available at both the Index and Leaf node level.
 Hence, we delete it from both instances.

 Delete Operation Algorithm

-1) Start at the root and go up to leaf node containing the key K
+1) Start at the root and go up to the leaf node containing the key K.

 A. If n is root, remove K